fsspec/kerchunk/docs/source/reference_aggregation.rst

-As we have already seen in this `page <https://fsspec.github.io/kerchunk/test_example.html#multi-file-jsons>`_, that the main purpose of ``kerchunk`` it to generate references, to view whole archive of files like GRIB2, NetCDF etc. allowing us for direct access to the data.
+As we have already seen in this `page <https://fsspec.github.io/kerchunk/test_example.html#multi-file-jsons>`_, that the main purpose of ``kerchunk`` it to generate references, to view whole archive of files like GRIB2, NetCDF etc, allowing us for direct access to the data.
 In this part of the documentation, we will see some other efficient ways of combining references.

 GRIB Aggregations
 -----------------

-This reference aggregation method of GRIB files, developed by **Camus Energy**, functions if accompanying ``.idx`` files are present.
+This reference aggregation method of GRIB files, developed by `Camus Energy <https://www.camus.energy>`_, and it functions if accompanying ``.idx`` files are present.
+It involves creating a reference index for every GRIB message across the files that we want to aggregate.

 **But this procedure has some certain restrictions:**